Munkleson/TOP-memory-card/README.md

 How to play:

 -   Pick a game mode
+-   Aim to click as many unique cards as possible
+    -   If you click all the cards without a repeat, you win the game
--   If you clicked the timer mode, you have 5 seconds to select another card which resets the timer
+-   If you clicked the timed mode, you have 5 seconds to select another card which resets the timer
     -   Selecting the same card in the same game or if the timer runs out, you lose
--   Aim to click as many unique cards as possible
-    -   If you click all the cards, you win the game
+-   You are able to select the Generation of Pokemon you wish to play with

 The project is part of the learn React course from The Odin Project.
 The goal is to practice using hooks to manage and utilise state while using effects for tasks such as fetching data from an external API.
 The API I chose was the PokeAPI (https://pokeapi.co/).